akuhara/RF_INV/README.md

     * Joint inversion of P and S receiver functions is also possible.
 * Parallel tempering
     * More efficient than conventional MCMC.
+* Invert for velocity perturbation
+    * Non-uniqueness of inversion can be mitigated by constraint from a reference velocity model.

 See [Wiki](https://github.com/akuhara/RF_INV/wiki) for more details.